Ismail-ahmadi/greatwood/pages/home.md

 ---
 ## The world's FIRST ever engineered wooden flooring with -IONS for a healthier indoor air

-IONWOOD is the world's first ever engineered wooden flooring that is able to emit -ions into the surroundings.
-Founded by Mr Gavin Teh, PT Sugawa Indonesia was launched in the year 2014 becoming the sole distributor of IONWOOD.
+Great Wood is the world's first ever engineered wooden flooring that is able to emit -ions into the surroundings.
+Founded by Mr Gavin Teh, PT Sugawa Indonesia was launched in the year 2014 becoming the sole distributor of Great Wood.

-IONWOOD was established year 2013 in Malaysia and has now successfully branched out internationally to countries such as Abu Dhabi, China, Hongkong, Singapore and several others.
+Great Wood was established year 2013 in Malaysia and has now successfully branched out internationally to countries such as Abu Dhabi, China, Hongkong, Singapore and several others.

 ## Good day!

 What makes a good life truly remarkable is the ability to sustain the things that give us pleasure.
 And for that to happen, a healthy environment in your home is essential.

-With IONWOOD flooring, we focus on creating that special spacewithin your home – a place that is free of viruses, bacteria and other unhealthy air pollutants, so that you and your family can love, live and play worry-free, in the place where you spend most of your time in.
+With Great Wood flooring, we focus on creating that special spacewithin your home – a place that is free of viruses, bacteria and other unhealthy air pollutants, so that you and your family can love, live and play worry-free, in the place where you spend most of your time in.

-Therefore, you and your family deserve to own an IONWOOD flooring as we bring you the air of nature to your home.
+Therefore, you and your family deserve to own an Great Wood flooring as we bring you the air of nature to your home.